julianandrews/yablocks/README.md

     yablocks | xmobar

-When running lemonblocks with clickable areas you may want to do something like:
+When running lemonbar with clickable areas you may want to do something like:

     yablocks | lemonbar | sh

-If launching xmobar from XMonad you can use yablocks with `CommandReader`:
+If launching xmobar from XMonad you can instead use yablocks with `CommandReader`:

     Config {
         commands = [